T

 museum

-Discover Chicago's rich architectural history through engaging exhibits and models.
-It's the perfect starting point to understand the city's iconic skyline.
+Explore the city's rich architectural history through engaging exhibits and models.
+This is the perfect starting point to understand Chicago's iconic skyline and design innovations.

 2. Midday